 His entrance into the pastorate came after what he described as a spiritual encounter at Worthly Pond in Maine.
-It was there that Pastor Stevens recognized his calling to develop a ministry that would emphasize Bible teaching, evangelism, and worldwide missions work.
+It was there that Pastor Stevens recognized his calling to develop a ministry that would emphasize evangelism, worldwide missions work and a school of the Bible.
 At present, Greater Grace has more than 460 voluntarily affiliated churches in the U.S. and in 70 nations worldwide.

 After being ordained by the Bible Baptist ministerial counsel in Central Maine, Pastor Stevens took an assignment in Woolwich, Maine.
 The tiny church soon began to grow as the young pastor dedicated himself to prayer, evangelism, preaching and teaching.
 Later, Pastor Stevens felt it was time to leave the Bible Baptist organization and established his church as non-denominational ministry known as The Bible Speaks.